AdobeDocs/campaign-web.en/help/v8/workflows/activities/test.md

 ---
 # Test {#test}

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_test"
+>title="Test activity"
+>abstract="The **Test** activity allows you to enable transitions based on specified conditions.
+By default, the activity presents a simple boolean test.
+If the condition defined in the "True" transition is met, this trans ition will be activated.
+Otherwise, a default "False" transition will be activated.
+You can configure the conditions to suit your needs."

+>[!CONTEXTUALHELP]
+>id="acw_orchestration_test_conditions"
+>title="Conditions"
+>abstract="Click the **[!UICONTROL Add condition]** button to add multiple output transitions to the activity.
+During workflow execution, each condition is tested sequentially until one of them is met.
+If none of the conditions are met, the workflow continues along the path of the **[!UICONTROL Default condition]**.
+If no default condition is activated, the workflows stops at this point."

 The **Test** activity is a **Flow control** activity.
 It allows you to enable transitions based on specified conditions.

 ## Configure the Test activity {#test-configuration}